West Flanders: Economy

 In the north of the province, most industry is concentrated in and around the cities of Bruges and Ostend.
 Both cities also have important seaports: the port of Bruges-Zeebrugge and the port of Ostend.

 The south is known for its textile industry, with companies such as Beaulieu and Libeco-Lagae.
 The region around Kortrijk is called the "Dallas of Belgium" for its entrepreneurship.

 Tourism

 Tourism is also an important industry in West Flanders.
 Major touristic attractions include the Belgian coast, the historic center of Bruges, the Yser Tower in Diksmuide and Flanders Fields, the World War I battlefields around Ypres.

 Language

-The region has a very distinct dialect of Dutch called West Flemish.
-This distinctive dialect is a part of the strong sense of identity of the inhabitants of the region.
+A Dutch dialect called West Flemish is spoken here.

 Sport

 The city of Bruges has two clubs playing at the highest level of football in Belgium (Belgian First Division A), namely Club Brugge and Cercle Brugge.

 Other cities with teams playing at the highest level are Kortrijk (KV Kortrijk), Ostend (KV Oostende) and Waregem (Zulte Waregem).

 The teams Knack Randstad Roeselare and Prefaxis Menen play in the highest volleyball league.
 Knack Randstad Roeselare also plays in the CEV Champions League, the European Championsleague.

 BC Oostende is a basketball team which plays in the major basketball league of Belgium.